- 1-1/2 cups dry great northern beans

 - 1 teaspoon dried basil

 - 1 can (14-1/2 ounces) diced tomatoes, undrained

 - 1 cup uncooked small shell pasta

 - Grated Parmesan cheese

-- Sort beans and rinse with cold water.
-Place beans in a Dutch oven or soup kettle; add water to cover by 2 in.
+- Place beans in a Dutch oven or soup kettle; add water to cover by 2 in.
 Bring to a boil; boil for 2 minutes.
 Remove from the heat; cover and let stand for 1 hour.
 Drain and rinse beans, discarding liquid.

-- Add tomatoes and pasta; bring to a boil.
+- Add the tomatoes and pasta; bring to a boil.
 Reduce heat; cover and simmer for 15 minutes or until pasta is tender.
-Serve with cheese.
+Serve with Parmesan cheese.
 Yield: 12 servings (3 quarts).

 "This is a great winter soup!
 I used 1 1/4 lb.
 Andouille sausage diced, an extra carrot, a bay leaf instead of currants, and everybody thoroughly enjoyed it.
 The grated Parmesan cheese is a nice touch as well as a drizzle of olive oil."